MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/cli.md

 :::code language="yaml" source="~/code-snippets/get-started/quickstart/posts-api.yml":::

-This is a minimal OpenAPI description that describes how to call the `/posts` endpoint in the [JSONPlaceholder REST API](https://jsonplaceholder.typicode.com/).
+This file is a minimal OpenAPI description that describes how to call the `/posts` endpoint in the [JSONPlaceholder REST API](https://jsonplaceholder.typicode.com/).

 You can then use the Kiota command line tool to generate the API client classes.